 Scale-makers in Smithfield market

-The family firm – now named Thomas Herbert & Sons and counting grocer J. Sainsbury as a client – were granted their lion trademark in 1888.
-They remained at Smithfield for a 100 years, moving to Haverhill, Suffolk in 1968 where, as Herbert & Sons, they are still in business today.
+The family firm, now named Thomas Herbert and Sons and counting grocer J. Sainsbury as a client, were granted their lion trademark in 1888.
+They remained at Smithfield for a 100 years, moving to Haverhill, Suffolk in 1968 where, as Herbert and Sons, they are still in business today.

 Potters in Vauxhall

-Doulton Pottery was founded in 1815 in Vauxhall Walk by John Dwight Doulton (1793-1873), sometimes called the ‘father of English pottery’.
+Doulton Pottery was founded in 1815 in Vauxhall Walk by John Dwight Doulton (1793 to 1873), sometimes called the ‘father of English pottery’.